Cramer's rule: Geometric interpretation

 Geometric interpretation of Cramer's rule.
 The areas of the second and third shaded parallelograms are the same and the second is $x_1$ times the first.
 From this equality Cramer's rule follows.

-Cramer's rule has a geometric interpretation that can be considered also a proof or simply giving insight about its geometric nature.
+Cramer's rule has a geometric interpretation that can also be considered a proof or simply giving insight about its geometric nature.
 These geometric arguments work in general and not only in the case of two equations with two unknowns presented here.